GSA-TTS/FAC-transition-site/src/audit-resources/sf-sac/federal-awards.md

 ### Column F: Amount Expended

-Enter the amount of expenditures for each Federal award, rounding to the nearest whole dollar.
+Enter the amount of expenditures for each Federal award, as defined in [2 CFR 200.502](https://www.ecfr.gov/current/title-2/section-200.502).
+Round the amount to the nearest whole dollar.

 If you have a negative expenditure, enter it as “-123.45”.